core-wg/oscore/draft-ietf-core-object-security.md

 This section describes the OSCORE message processing.
 Additional processing for Observe or Block-wise are described in subsections.

+Note that, analogously to {{RFC7252}} where the couple (Token, endpoint) is used to match a response with a request, both endpoints MUST save the association (Token, \{Security Context, Partial IV of the request\}), in order to be able to find the Security Context and compute the AAD to protect or verify the response.
+For Observe processing, such an association is stored in the endpoint for at least as long as the Observation is active for that endpoint.

 ## Protecting the Request {#prot-req}

 Given a CoAP request, the client SHALL perform the following steps to create an OSCORE request: